-Most recently, from 2007 through 2008, Cromarty served as the CIO and CTO of Union Square Advisors, a San Francisco investment bank specializing in mergers and acquisition (M&A) and late-stage private placement investment.
+From 2007 through 2008, Cromarty served as the CIO and CTO of Union Square Advisors, a San Francisco investment bank specializing in mergers and acquisition (M&A) and late-stage private placement investment.
 There he served as the in-house expert on the firm's tech industry clients and opportunities, conducted M&A and investment due diligence, negotiated and managed the firm's vendor and supplier contracts, and built and oversaw the bank's internal operations, security, and regulatory compliance infrastructure.
 Prior to joining Union Square, Dr. Cromarty gained executive-level experience as a chief officer of numerous technology companies, including DAX Solutions, SoftNet Systems, ISP Channel, Intellicom (the former Xerox Skyway) and Aerzone.

 For the two years prior to Union Square, Dr. Cromarty was CIO and CTO of DAX Solutions, the premier provider of digital dailies services to the Hollywood film and TV industry.
 Immediately before joining DAX Solutions, he was a senior analyst at the boutique analyst firm RFG, and he served as founding CTO of Fifth Day Therapeutics, a genomics biotech startup, and at Starfish Health, a health services startup.